Young man killed in bus tragedy was due to marry in Northern Ireland within weeks

 Gardaí are continuing to appeal to motorists and members of the public who may have witnessed yesterday’s incident to come forward.

-Anyone who may have witnessed the incident or who may have video footage, including dash-cam video, is asked to contact Gardaí at Longford Garda Station on 043 335 0570, the Garda Confidential Line on 1800 666 111, or any Garda Station.
+Anyone who witnessed the incident or has video footage, including dash-cam, is asked to contact Longford Garda station on 043 335 0570, the Garda Confidential Line on 1800 666 111, or any Garda station.

-Tributes last night flooded in on social media as friends and family of Martin McDonnell spoke of their anguish as news of the tragedy filtered through.
+Tributes last night flooded in on social media as friends and family spoke fondly of Mr McDonnell.

 "It really is a cruel world we live in," wrote one friend.
 "RIP... your back with your brother this evening side by side again."